Policy Name: Goods and Services Procurement

 Contracts for Professional Services and Sole Source Items are not subject to the Competitive Bidding provisions of General Municipal Law § 103.
 The College will contract for them in accordance with the procedures detailed in the Purchasing Procedures Manual.

-The Chief Financial Officer or his or her designee shall maintain a pool of prospective vendors for goods and services that are routinely used by the College with the goal of ensuring that the College will receive competitive prices.
+The Senior Vice President and Chief Financial Officer or his or her designee shall maintain a pool of prospective vendors for goods and services that are routinely used by the College with the goal of ensuring that the College will receive competitive prices.
 The Chief Financial Officer or his or her designee will periodically recruit new vendors.

-The Chief Financial Officer will supervise the solicitation of bids consistent with the provisions of New York State General Municipal Law §§ 100-109, as described below.
+The Senior Vice President and Chief Financial Officer will supervise the solicitation of bids consistent with the provisions of New York State General Municipal Law §§ 100-109, as described below.

-The Chief Financial Officer may decide in his or her discretion whether the College’s Management Services Department will process the bid, or whether he or she will request that the Onondaga County Division of Purchasing process the bid.
+The Senior Vice President and Chief Financial Officer may decide in his or her discretion whether the Management Services will process the bid, or whether he or she will request that the Onondaga County Division of Purchasing process the bid.

-1. College-processedbids.
-After receiving an approved, complete requisition form, the Management Services Department will draft Bid Specifications and will forward the Bid Specifications to the department seeking the requisition for review.
-The Management Services Department will then arrange the formal bidding process in accordance with the procedures detailed in the Purchasing Procedures Manual.
+1. College-processed bids.
+After receiving an approved and complete requisition form, Management Services will draft Bid Specifications and will forward the Bid Specifications to the department seeking the requisition for review.
+Management Services will then arrange the formal bidding process in accordance with the procedures detailed in the Purchasing Procedures Manual.

-2. County-processedbids.
-After receiving an approved, complete requisition form and Capital Purchase Request Form the Management Services Department will draft bid specifications and forward them to the County Purchasing Department for finalization.
-Once the bid is awarded Financial Services will forward the appropriate County forms (either County Purchase Requisition, or Contract Pre-Encumbrance and Contract Requisition) to the County Purchasing Department.
+2. County-processed bids.
+After receiving an approved and complete requisition form and Capital Purchase Request Form, Management Services will draft bid specifications and forward them to the County Purchasing Department for finalization.
+Once the bid is awarded, Financial Services will forward the appropriate County forms (either County Purchase Requisition, or Contract Pre-Encumbrance and Contract Requisition) to the County Purchasing Department.

-After the bid process is complete, bids will be reviewed and evaluated by the appropriate College officials, the Chief Financial Officer, and appropriate departmental representatives in accordance with the procedures detailed in the Purchasing Procedures Manual.
+After the bid process is complete, bids will be reviewed and evaluated by the appropriate College officials, the Senior Vice President and Chief Financial Officer, and appropriate departmental representatives in accordance with the procedures detailed in the Purchasing Procedures Manual.

-The Chief Financial Officer will continually evaluate current and prospective vendors and will seek input from the various divisions regarding the efficiency and competence of the vendors.
+The Senior Vice President and Chief Financial Officer will continually evaluate current and prospective vendors and will seek input from the various divisions regarding the efficiency and competence of the vendors.
 Vendors who have delivered goods or services to the College during periods of shortage or emergency will be given priority consideration as long as their prices remain competitive.

-The Chief Financial Officer will have final authority as to whether Competitive Bidding may be waived with respect to a purchase that would ordinarily be subject to Competitive Bidding pursuant to General Municipal Law § 103.
+The Senior Vice President and Chief Financial Officer will have final authority as to whether Competitive Bidding may be waived with respect to a purchase that would ordinarily be subject to Competitive Bidding pursuant to General Municipal Law § 103.
 Competitive Bidding will be waived only in accordance with the policies detailed in the Purchasing Procedures Manual.

-Where Competitive Bidding is not required by law or by College policy and wherever practical, the Chief Financial Officer will seek Quotations from multiple vendors for the goods or services.
-The Chief Financial Officer or his or her designee will evaluate Quotations in accordance with the policies detailed in the Purchasing Procedures Manual.
-After quotations are received, the Management Services Department will create a purchase order authorizing the vendor to provide the goods or services.
+Where Competitive Bidding is not required by law or by College policy and wherever practical, the Senior Vice President and Chief Financial Officer will seek Quotations from multiple vendors for the goods or services.
+The Senior Vice President and Chief Financial Officer or his or her designee will evaluate Quotations in accordance with the policies detailed in the Purchasing Procedures Manual.
+After quotations are received, Management Services will create a purchase order authorizing the vendor to provide the goods or services.
 Advertisements for Competitive Bidding may be waived in the following circumstances only:

 2. Emergencies.
 Supplies, materials, equipment and services may be procured without advertisement upon the declaration by the President or other authorized College officer of a public emergency arising out of an accident or other unforeseen condition affecting the life, health or safety of persons within the College and requiring immediate action.

 3. Damage to Public Facilities.
 Public advertisement may be waived when, through accident or other circumstance, the heating, air conditioning, ventilating, lighting, plumbing or other equipment or apparatus of any College building shall become disabled, or when any such building or part thereof shall be rendered unusable.
-The Vice President for Property Management shall report such emergency in writing to the Chief Financial Officer and certify the necessity of immediate repair.
+The Vice President of Property Management shall report such emergency in writing to the Senior Vice President and Chief Financial Officer and certify the necessity of immediate repair.
 Public advertisement shall not be waived, however, unless such certificate of necessity shall be approved in writing by the President or his/her designee.

 4. Replacement Parts.
 Public advertisement may be waived when machinery, equipment or other apparatus shall become disabled or worn and shall require immediate repair or replacement.
-The Vice President for Property Management shall notify the Chief Financial Officer in writing of such condition and certify to the necessity of immediate repair.
+The Vice President of Property Management shall notify the Senior Vice President and Chief Financial Officer in writing of such condition and certify to the necessity of immediate repair.
 Public advertisement shall not be waived, however, unless such certificate of necessity shall be approved in writing by the President.

 5. Procurement from State; Blind-Made Products and Department of Corrections.
 All required purchases which may be made at the same price as by bid to the State of New York, may, upon authorization, be purchased without Competitive Bidding.
 All required supplies which may be furnished by the State Department of Correction, or by appropriate charitable agencies for the blind incorporated under the laws of the State of New York, shall, upon authorization, be purchased therefrom without Competitive Bidding at prices established pursuant to law.